-Achaole information is needed about the whale and dolphin species in the Marine Park.
+Reliable information is needed about the whale and dolphin species in the Marine Park.
 In particular the distributions, abundances, key habitats and the effects of human activities on these animals.

-objectives of the recovery plan: population recovery, habitat use and needs and protect the species from threats.
+The National Plan for humpback whales highlights three broad actions to achieve the objectives of the recovery plan: population recovery, habitat use and needs and protect the species from threats.
 With respect to Information priorities for the Marine Park, the recovery plan recommends the following: